abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

     Then response code should be '201'

     #Validating response body with ignoring all extra fields
-    And response code should be '/createUser/scenario1/output/responseBody.json' ignoring all extra fields
+    And response body should be '/createUser/scenario1/output/responseBody.json' ignoring all extra fields

     #Validating response body with ignoring specified extra fields
-    And response code should be '/createUser/scenario3/output/responseBody.json' ignoring specified fields
+    And response body should be '/createUser/scenario3/output/responseBody.json' ignoring specified fields
     | email | id |

     #Validating response body without ignoring all extra fields
-    And response code should be '/createUser/scenario2/output/responseBody.json'
+    And response body should be '/createUser/scenario2/output/responseBody.json'

     #Validating response body for one field only
     And response should have 'name' as 'Tenali Ramakrishna'